-CCIX requires use of the ATS Memory Attributes.
-This change to ATS allows for the required memory type encoding to be returned in ATS Translation Completions.
-The format and definition of these ATS Translation Completions with Memory Attributes is shown below.
+CCIX packets require the use of the ATS Memory Attributes (AMAs) returned in ATS Translation Completions.
+The format and definition of these ATS Translation Completions with AMA[2:0] labeled as Mem[2:0] is illustrated in Figure 8-1.